gpedro/standalone-tibia12-login-dot-php/README.md

 # standalone login server for tibia 12x

+the folder called `log` make a record from everything input and output
 note: to work graceful, you need to setup the config.php file with MySQL credentials and make servername match with config.lua or will not work.

 ## actions